moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

   optimize_for: CODE_SIZE
 ```

-The `buf.gen.yaml` configuration updates this so that **Managed Mode** and its corresponding file option overrides are encapsulated
+The `buf.gen.yaml` configuration updates this so that managed mode and its corresponding file option overrides are encapsulated
 under the `managed` key.

 ```yaml title="buf.gen.yaml"